FlyingCowMooMoo/a1bank/README.md

+# Use Xcode 7.2.1 as 7.3 and later using a different swift version which requires diffrent syntax for the Selector objects
 # iPhone Software Engineering Assignment <del>1</del> 2
 ## RMIT Course: COSC2471 Semester 1 2016
 ## Fraud Bank, the iOS app